-We’ve talked a lot about test documentation.
-It is an integral part of software testing, and one of the major players is the test case.
-Test cases are the step-by-step sequence a tester executes in order to validate a piece of software is functioning as it is intended to.
-When writing test cases, it’s important to consider the style of test case you’re writing.
+We have previously talked a lot about test documentation.
+It’s an integral part of software testing, and one of its major players is the test case.
+Test cases are the step-by-step sequence a tester executes in order to validate that a piece of software is functioning as intended.
+When writing test cases, it’s important to select the correct style for the test case you are working on.

 What is the goal?
 To validate what the software is supposed to do?
 To validate what it’s not supposed to do?
 Or is the goal to see if the software breaks down at a certain point?
 In general, there are three styles of test cases in software testing that cover these approaches: